 Jac perfected his craft as a sign painter from 1962 to 1974 when he founded Aztec Sign Shop in South Houston, Texas.
 As a patron of many youth sports and social activities in South Houston, Jac’s passion was truly service to Alcoholics Anonymous where his example of 39 years of sobriety at the time of his passing helped many persons struggling with their own addiction.
 Jac founded the first Spanish speaking AA meeting in South Houston, Grupo Nueva Vida in 1982.
 Eventually, Jac served many AA groups in Houston and represented these at international AA meetings in Mexico.
 Jac passed away peacefully at home surrounded by his loving family.
 He is survived by four daughters; Maria, Isabel, Teresa and Rosario, and three sons; Ricardo, Jose and Andres.
 Fare thee well, Jac.

 A celebration of life will be held Thursday, December 5, 2019 from 4 PM to 8 PM at East Haven Funeral Home.

-To send flowers to Jacinto's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jacinto Castillo, please visit our floral store.